devinus/poolboy/README.md

   placed first or last in the line of available workers.
 Default is `lifo`.
 - `overflow_ttl`: time in milliseconds you want to wait before removing overflow workers.
 Useful when it's expensive to start workers.
 Default is 0.
+- `overflow_check_period`: time in milliseconds for checking overflow workers to rip.
+  Default is min(1 sec, overflow_ttl).
+Cheking job will not be started, if overflow_ttl is 0.

 ## Pool Status
 Returns : {Status, Workers, Overflow, InUse}